podium-lib/test-utils/lib/http-request/README.md

 });
 ```

-Return an object with the http headers and rsponse body:
+Return an promise which resolves with and object with the http headers and
+response body:

 ```js
 {